mawmaw1/HackerNewsClone/Service Level Agreement.md

   Must not be above 4 hours

 - #### Errors/Time
-  Must not be above 10 per hour
+  Must not be above 10 errors per hour

 ## Submitting issues